wolfmanjm/wolfmanblog-grails/Readme.md

 fragments, and have it running at least as fast as the Merb version with caching on.

+_NOTE_ version 1.2 of springcache plugin is required it can currently be installed with...

+`> grails install-plugin springcache 1.2-SNAPSHOT`

 The startup time of the war when in production mode is abysmal, around 90 seconds before it can accept connections, no idea why.